MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-decision-table-columns.png"  width="600" />

-13. Next go to the `Columns` tab and Click on `insert column`.
+13. Next go to the `Columns` tab and Click on `Insert Column`.
 This time we are adding an action, the Right-Hand-Side of a rule, that will be fired if the conditions are met.
 Select `Set the value of a field` and click next.

-14. We want to determine the risk scoring property of the `FraudData` object.
+14. We want to set the risk scoring property of the `FraudData` object.
 So in the dropdown menu select the object `FraudData` bound to the variable `data`.Click Next.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-decision-table-columns-action-data.png"  width="600" />